24sharkS/24sharkS.github.io/_posts/2020-05-30-A-minimal-package.md

 Here, we use **get_py_obj** to access the underlying python object.

-The one drawback to using these functions is that it will weaken the abstraction as user can handle the underlying python object.
+One drawback of using these functions is that it will weaken the encapsulation as users can access the underlying python object.

 ## Type Conversion.
 Reticulate converts the R data types into equivalent python types when passed to a function.
 Similarly, when values are returned from Python to R they are converted back to R types.

 We don't need to convert the values returned from a function.
-But, we need to perform explicit to and fro conversion in case where the passed argument is modified.
+But, we need to perform to and fro conversion explicitly in case where the argument passed to a function is modified.

 **_For example, consider the implementation of ```load()``` function of IdXMLFile._**

 ![load.JPG]({{site.baseurl}}/images/load.JPG)

-Here, if **protein_ids** and **peptide_ids** lists are passed directly, then the problem is that reticulate first converts these to python lists and then passes these new objects to the function.
+Here, if **protein_ids** and **peptide_ids** lists are passed directly, then the problem is that reticulate first converts these to equivalent python lists and then passes these new objects to the function.
 Thus, only the converted python lists will get modified.
-We need to save the reference to the converted python list, in order to reflect back the changes in the R list.
+We need to save the reference to the converted python list, in order to reflect back changes in the R list.

 For setting or extracting peaks, we don't need to do explicit conversion.
 The python tuple of two numpy arrays gets converted to an R list with two arrays and vice versa.